0xkernelghost/Web_Security/PortSwiggerLabs/Authentication/Readme.md

 Base64 is **NOT encryption** — it is trivially reversible.
 Credentials are exposed in plaintext without HTTPS.

 > **Note on HTTP Digest:** Digest Authentication is different — it uses a challenge-response mechanism (MD5 hash of credentials + server nonce).
 It does NOT send credentials in base64.
-However, it is still considered weak and is rarely used in modern applications.
+However, HTTP Digest Authentication has significant limitations and is rarely used in modern web applications compared with stronger modern authentication mechanisms.

 ---